robertsoli/SQL_Commands/README.md

 #### A collection of SQL queries
 ---

-This repo contains various queries with the intention of :
+This repo contains various queries and procedures with the intention of :

  - Showcasing SQL knowledge, varying from basic queries to more advanced topics
- - Being a record of my learning path for personal use
+ - Being a personal record of my learning path

 Tools used :